titcoin/titcoin.github.io/index.md

 # Community

 Titcoin has supporters all over the internet!
+Everybody can join, we are a diverse and open community with different backgrounds and motivations.
 If you find any other places that should be added here, please let us know! ;)

 * [Discord](https://discord.gg/PADaP7s): Our main community chat.
 Here you can discuss about Titcoin, ask questions or post self-made nudes and ask to get tipped with Titcoin! ;)
 * [Reddit (Titcoin)](https://www.reddit.com/r/titcoin/): Discussion board on Reddit.